DJBarnes/django-dump-die/README.md

 <br>

+---
+:information_source: **NOTE**
-**Note:** that most editors will give a red error squiggle for the dd command.
+Most editors will give a red error squiggle for the dd command.
 This is intentional, and the command will still run.
 This is because this command is meant to be used for debugging, and is not meant to stay long-term.
 The red squiggle helps identify it as something that should be removed before any actual commits.

+---

 ### Available Parameters
 Both the `dd()` and `dump()` functions take the same parameters, in the same ordering:

 #### Arg1 / Kwarg: index_range
+Type: ```int, list, tuple```
 Default: ```None```

 An index range to modify output values of parent entity (if iterable).<br>